Which Colleges Are Adding Women's Flag Football or Changing Conferences in 2026 and 2027?

 New Women's Flag Football Conferences

 In NCAA Division II, the Central Atlantic Collegiate Conference (CACC) will add flag football.
-The spring 2027 CACC lineup currently consists of Caldwell University (NJ), Chestnut Hill College (PA), Dominican University New York, Goldey-Beacom College (DE), Holy Family University (PA), Post University (CT), and the University of Bridgeport.
+The spring 2027 CACC lineup currently consists of Caldwell University (NJ), Chestnut Hill College (PA), Dominican University New York, Goldey-Beacom College (DE), Holy Family University (PA), Post University (CT), and the University of Bridgeport (CT).
 Chestnut Hill and Holy Family previously competed in the NCAA Division III Atlantic East Conference.
 Post was an independent for the 2025-26 academic year, while Bridgeport, Caldwell, and Dominican will be new programs.

 Staying in NCAA D-II, the Central Intercollegiate Athletic Association (CIAA) will elevate its club teams to varsity status beginning with the 2026-27 academic year.
 8 teams will compete: Bowie State University (MD), Claflin University (SC), Fayetteville State University (NC), Johnson C. Smith University (NC), Livingstone College (NC), Shaw University (NC), Virginia Union University, and Winston-Salem State University (NC).
 Shaw will be a new program, while the status of Bluefield State University (WV) is unclear.
-BSU competed in the 2025 spring season, but did not play in 2026.
+BSU competed in the 2025 spring season but did not play in 2026.

 The final NCAA Division II conference change is that the Southern Intercollegiate Athletic Conference (SIAC) will begin sponsoring flag football with the 2026-27 academic year.
 At least 10 teams are expected to compete in a 12-game conference slate, which will culminate in a conference championship tournament.

-NCAA Division III will have at least two new flag football conferences: The American Southwest Conference (ASC) and the Southern Collegiate Athletic Conference (SCAC).
+NCAA Division III will have at least three new flag football conferences: The American Southwest Conference (ASC) and the Southern Collegiate Athletic Conference (SCAC).
 The ASC will have six members for 2027, and all six programs are located in Texas: East Texas Baptist University, Hardin-Simmons University, Howard Payne University, McMurry University, Schreiner University, and the University of Mary Hardin-Baylor.

 Moving to the NAIA, there will be two new conferences, starting with the Heart of America Athletic Conference (HAAC).
 The first season will have six teams: Baker University (KS), Graceland University (IA), Missouri Baptist University, Missouri Valley College (MO), William Penn University (IA), and William Woods University (MO).
 Baker, Graceland, and William Woods will leave the Kansas Collegiate Athletic Conference (KCAC) to join the HAAC, while Missouri Baptist, Missouri Valley, and William Penn are new programs.